kindkaktus/CcPy/README.md

 Features
 ---------------------
-- Runs on any unix-derived system (written in Python)
+- Runs on any unix-derived system
 - Supports svn repositories
 - Can run on schedule or on demand
 - Notifies on build results by email